 The fifth generation of computers is beginning to use AI (artificial intelligence), an exciting technology that has many potential applications around the world.
 Leaps have been made in AI technology and computers, but there is still room for much improvement.
 One of the more well-known examples of AI in computers is IBM's Watson, which was featured on the TV show Jeopardy as a contestant.
 Other better-known examples include Apple's Siri on the iPhone and Microsoft's Cortana on Windows 8 and Windows 10 computers.
 The Google search engine also utilizes AI to process user searches.

-Q4: Differentiate between volatile & Differentiate between volatile amp; Non-Volatile memories .
+Q4: Differentiate between volatile & Non- Volatile memories .

 Ans.
 Volatile and Non-Volatile Memory are both types of computer memory.
-Volatile is erased once computer is switched off.
+Volatile Memory is used to store computer programs and data that CPU needs in real time and is erased once computer is switched off.
 RAM and Cache memory are volatile memory.
+Where as Non-volatile memory is static and remains in the computer even if computer is switched off.
+ROM and HDD are non-volatile memory.